Chief Professional Development Officer

 - Create reports for litigation partners to assist with staffing and utilization

-Orientation & Integration of New and Lateral Associates
+Orientation & Integration of New and Lateral Attorneys

-- Organize regular social gatherings for litigation associates
+- Organize regular practice groups meetings and social gatherings

-- Work with Litigation Training Committee and other PD managers to organize training programs and see through to execution.
+- Work with practice groups leaders, Litigation Training Committee and other PD managers to identify training needs and skill gaps, and organize training programs to address those needs

 - Excellent communication skills, both written and oral.